ss3sim/ss3sim/inst/doc/ss3sim.md

     help(package = "ss3sim")
     vignette("ss3sim")

-Putting `SS3` in your path {.unnumbered}
+Putting `SS3` in your path
 ==========================

-SS3 must be in your path for the `ss3sim` package to work.
+`SS3` must be in your path for the `ss3sim` package to work.

-For Unix (Linux and OS X) {.unnumbered}
+For Unix (Linux and OS X)
 -------------------------

 To check if SS is in your path: open a Terminal window and type `which SS3` and hit enter.
 If you get nothing returned then SS is not in your path.
-The easiest way to fix this is to move the SS3 binary to a folder that’s already in your path.
+The easiest way to fix this is to move the `SS3` binary to a folder that’s already in your path.
 To find existing path folders type `echo $PATH` in the terminal and hit enter.
-Now move the SS3 binary to one of these folders.
+Now move the `SS3` binary to one of these folders.
 For example, in a Terminal window type:

       sudo cp ~/Downloads/SS3 /usr/bin/